Post four of seven, in section About Practice

 Reflecting on Life

-With this in mind, here are some tools and guidelines for helping you reflect on your wider life and think about the things you would like to focus on and cultivate more of.
+With this in mind, here are some questions to help you recognise the things you would like to focus on and cultivate more of in life.

-The things that people care about and how they perceive the world is highly personal and unique.
-Assuming that these things are the same for everyone increases a sense of competition and flattens your world-view.
-Realising that every person has a different way of experiencing the world opens it up and creates a huge amount of potential for spaciousness towards yourself and others.
+The things that people care about and the way that people perceive the world are both highly personal and unique.
+Assuming that these things are the same for everyone increases a sense of competition and flattens your worldview.
+Realising that every person has a different way of experiencing the world opens experience up and creates a huge amount of potential for spaciousness towards yourself and others.

 This is really important.
-The way you see the world and yourself is heavily influenced by your upbringing, your culture and the people around you.
-There is no way to escape this – how you see things is not how they are.
+The way you see the world and yourself is heavily influenced by your upbringing, your culture, and the people around you.
+There is no way to escape this – how you see things is not how they are for everyone.

 Realising the depths of how differently the world can be experienced can be incredibly liberating.
 An example of this is noticing that there are cultures, even within the Western world, that don’t build the idea of someone’s worth on their productivity.

-When people think about their life and their goals they tend to focus on how things look from the outside and what they will achieve or get.
+When people think about their lives and their goals, they often focus on how things look from the outside.

 Looking at things in this way can mean that you get caught up in status and competition.
-Or thinking about the things you think you should achieve through the eyes of others, rather than what is going to lead to genuine fulfilment.
+Or thinking about the things you believe you should achieve through the eyes of others rather than what is going to lead to genuine fulfilment.

-It is worth flipping things on their head.
-Rather than focus on the thing you are trying to get and assuming that this will make you feel good, you are thinking about the underlying feeling or intention that you are trying to cultivate or manifest, and being flexible in the way that you create that in life.
+It is worth flipping this way of looking on its head.
+Rather than focusing on the thing you are trying to get and assuming that this will make you feel good, you are thinking about the underlying feeling or intention that you would like to experience and being receptive to how this might arise.

-With this is mind, here are some of the underlying desires that fuel almost all decisions.
-See if you can recognise how these are the things that are underlying what is driving you:
+With this in mind, here are some of the underlying desires that fuel most people’s decisions.
+See if you can recognise how these are the things that are underlying what is driving you and pull out ones that you are most drawn to cultivating in your life:

 Safety